NextCenturyCorporation/mcs-ingest/scorecard/README.md

 #### Platform Side Correctness

-For several task types, Agent Identification, Spatial Elimination, Interactive Object Permanence, the agent needs to move off of the platform to one side or the other.
+For several task types that force a binary choice, such as Agent Identification, Spatial Elimination, Interactive Object Permanence, the agent needs to move off of the platform to one side or the other.
 This element of the scorecard determines whether the agent moved to the correct side.

 ## Running the Scorecard